 Have you wondered how would it be like to travel and explore a journey of 1300 kms in an auto-rickshaw?
-I can bet you didn’t!
+We can bet you didn’t!
 Unusual question isn’t it?

-Yes, that is what Richard Gazarian & Keith King, the stars in this show do - showing courage and undertaking the challenge to travel from Mumbai to Chennai in an auto-rickshaw.
+Yes, that is what Richard Gazarian & Keith King, the stars in this show do; showing the courage and undertaking the challenge to travel from Mumbai to Chennai in an auto-rickshaw.

 Can you imagine, in an auto-rickshaw!

-Their main adversity lies in overcoming the monsoon rains, cold and Indian heat travelling all their way.
-Produced by Armenia based studio this travel documentary is full of witticism and incredible travel encounters.
+Their main adversity lies in overcoming the monsoon rains, cold and yes, how can we forget the heat waves of India.
+It is intriguing to see how these guys overcome these extreme weather conditions while travelling.
+Produced by Armenia based studio, this travel documentary is full of witticism and incredible travel encounters.